Vipul Nair

 See my experience →

-A Naturalistic Multimodal Human Interaction Dataset: Annotated Visuo-Auditory Cue and Attention Data
+A Naturalistic Embodied Human Multimodal Interaction Dataset: Systematically Annotated Behavioural Visuo-Auditory Cue and Attention Data

-A Naturalistic Multimodal Human Interaction Dataset: Annotated Visuo-Auditory Cue and Attention Data
+A Naturalistic Embodied Human Multimodal Interaction Dataset: Systematically Annotated Behavioural Visuo-Auditory Cue and Attention Data

 This naturalistic multimodal dataset captures 27 everyday interaction scenarios with detailed visuo-spatial & auditory cue annotations and eye-tracking data, offering rich insights for research in human interaction, attention modeling, and cognitive media studies.